chadmroberts88/fruit-fusion/README.md

 ## Motivation:

 On our drive across Canada, from Alberta to Newfoundland, my spouse and I played many mobile games while passing time in hotels and at pit stops.
 I wanted to challenge myself to develop a web game on par with some of those we played.

-Fruit Fusion is the result.
+When I first started with this project, it was called "Color Clash".
+The logic was the same, but I was using colored squares rather than fruit.
+I thought it may be difficult for people who are colorblind or otherwise visually impaired to play, so, I added some shapes in the form of fruit and changed the name to "Fruit Fusion".

 ## Outcome: